 - Offer more than 100 programs in a variety of disciplines and encourage innovative experiences that prepare learners for successful careers and lives.

-- Provide robust supports and resources to assist in personal and professional growth.
+- Provide robust supports and resources to assist in personal and professional growth and development.

 - Value fresh ideas from individuals who are new to teaching, and those who want to translate years of experience to a meaningful legacy with the next generation.